bcc-code/developer.bcc.no/_docs/signon/openid-connect.md

 ---

-# Single sign-out
+# Single logout

-Single sign-out is the process of logging the user out of all the applications they signed into with single signon (SSO) .
+single logout is the process of logging the user out of all the applications they signed into with single signon (SSO).

+Single signout flow consists of 3 steps:
+1. Local logout
+2. Central logout
+3. Backchannel logout through a webhook

-## Integrate your application with single sign-out
+## Integrate your application with single logout

-This tutorial will explain you how to integrate your application with single sign-out.
+This tutorial will explain you how to integrate your application with single logout.

-### Requirements
+## Requirements

 HTTPS (SSL) must be installed on your application!